Smell Training for Loss of Smell After COVID-19

 The trial information does not specify whether you need to stop taking your current medications.

-How is smell training different from other treatments for loss of smell after COVID-19?
+What evidence suggests that this trial's smell training treatments could be effective for loss of smell after COVID-19?

 Who Is on the Research Team?